mbenja/highlight-rs/README.md

 A syntax highlighter written in Rust.

 This project was just for fun and served as a good learning experience for the Rust programming language. `highlight-rs` is not a feature complete syntax highlighter.
-While the project is configured to support mulitple languages, right now it only supports JavaScript.
+While the project is configured to support mulitple languages, right now it only supports (most of) JavaScript.

 ### Example Output
 <p align="center">